flyteorg/flyte-vscode-demo/flyte_demo/flyte_demo/workflows/flyte_workflow.md

 1. The function signatures have type hints for input arguments and outputs.
    This is because Flyte is a strongly typed orchestration language, allowing it to analyze the compatibility of tasks even before running the code.
+Notice that we're using the `FlytePickle` type to serialize the output of `train_model` to a pickle file.
 2. Inside the `training_workflow`, tasks are invoked with keyword arguments (`process_data(data=data)`) instead of positional arguments (`process_data(data)`).
 Flyte workflow syntax is actually a DSL